kawanet/msgpack-lite/README.md

 console.warn(data); // => {"foo": "bar"}
 ```

+Proceed to the next steps if you prefer faster browserify compilation time.

-Step #2: add `browser` property on `package.json` in your project if you prefer faster compilation time.
+Step #2: add `browser` property on `package.json` in your project.
 This refers the global `msgpack` object instead of including whole of `msgpack-lite` source code.

 ```json
 {